Bashakov/lunum/README.md

 Opens the binary file `fname` for reading, and returns a 1d array from the data.
 The file size must be a multiple of the data type `type`, which defaults to `double`.

+# Build

+## Windows

+On Windows you can build dynamic library using MSVC (tested on 2008).
+For this you should:
+* open and edit src/msvcbuild.bat, set paths to lua source, lib and exe,
+* open "Visual Studio Command Prompt" and run script.